AlifKrisnaDev/webutbk/README.md

-# webutbk
+# Web UTBK
-Lomba Arek AI with Berly
+Hello there 👋 Berly and I use this repo to participate in Arek AI competition